injoum/videolibrary/README.md

 for changing node.js port settings, you must change the server settings in angularjs in the 'controllers' folder in the 'app.js' file
 (you can change the link to the server).

+Finally to enter the program the username and password is both "admin"

 Hope everything work well. :)